We believe the future belongs to those who can produce more with less

 As automation multiplies the utilization rate of machine tools, it enables manufacturers to reduce the CO2 emissions related to their production development investments.
 This happens by reducing the amount of machine tools necessary to reach a certain production capacity.
 With a typical flexible manufacturing system (FMS) with two integrated machine tools running on utilization rates of 60 % each, the system can replace six stand-alone machine tools that can’t yield more than about 20 % of utilization.

-In the situation above, one can save up to 538 tCO2e during the investment – which equals to taking 76 trips in your car around the globe.
+In the situation above, one can save up to 538 tCO2e during the investment in decreased machine tool and space costs – which equals to taking 76 trips in your car around the globe.
 And there’s more: 34 tCO2e is being saved every year in heating (or cooling) costs because of how automation consumes less floor space.
 The figures represent the typical machine sizes integrated by Fastems and the typical emissions caused by their production – netted against the emissions caused by the production of the automation solution.

 We’re working on reducing our footprint

 Carbon footprint means the (CO2 equivalent) amount of emissions that are associated with Fastems’ own operations.
 For our direct emissions and emissions from purchased energy (GHG Protocol Scopes 1-2), the biggest share comes from electricity and heat consumption.
 They make up for nearly two-thirds of our carbon footprint.

 From 2019 to 2022, we have been able to reduce our fooptrint for 47 CO2te or 6 %.
 We’re working in reduction measures to reach the science-based-targets (SBTi) level which means 50 % reduction of emissions by 2030 in GHG scopes 1-2.
 We have also calculated our GHG scope 3 emissions from the categories of 1-6 where purchase goods and capital goods (category 1-2) make 88 % of the emissions.